 The daily deal space has exploded in the last couple of years.
 Though Groupon and LivingSocial currently dominate the market, the daily deal business is a natural fit for Yelp, which already has a huge repository of local business looking to promote themselves on Yelp's platform.
-Revenue from Yelp Deals could generate an increasing portion of Yelp's overall revenue in the coming years.
+Furthermore, the company continues to assimilate SeatMe and Eat24 businesses into itself.
+As these services gain traction, revenue from Yelp Deals could generate an increasing portion of Yelp's overall revenue in the coming years.

 How Does Trefis Modelling Work?